• Skip to primary navigation

 • Cook pasta in salted boiling water according to package directions.
 No need to cook chickpea pasta 'al dente'.
 It will be a bit more chewy than regular pasta, so the extra cooking time will help keep it moist.
 Drain, reserving 1 cup pasta water.

-• Heat butter and oil.
-When the butter is browned, add anchovies, garlic, chili paste and capers.
+• When the butter is browned, add anchovies, garlic, chili paste and capers.
 Bring to a simmer and mix in the tuna and white wine.

 • Serve with sliced onions on top.